bieleckipiotr/Data-Science-portfolio/REBAR_Optimizer/README.md

 The REBAR estimator is a variance-reduced, unbiased gradient estimator that combines:

-The REINFORCE score-function method,

-A continuous relaxation (Gumbel-softmax),

-The reparameterization trick, and

-A control variate correction term.
+The REINFORCE score-function method, a continuous relaxation (Gumbel-softmax), the reparameterization trick, and a control variate correction term.

-📘 Project Objective
+📘 Project Objective:
 The objective of this project is twofold:

-Implement and derive the REBAR estimator from the original paper.
+- Implement and derive the REBAR estimator from the original paper.

-Compare its performance against:

-The traditional REINFORCE estimator,

-The Expectation-Maximization (EM) algorithm,

-On a benchmark task: the Gaussian Mixture Model (GMM).
+- Compare its performance against the traditional REINFORCE estimator and the Expectation-Maximization (EM) algorithm, on a benchmark task - the Gaussian Mixture Model (GMM).

 🧠 Mathematical Context:
 We are interested in optimizing the following expectation: